Education Research Current About VU Amsterdam NL

 Third year

-In the first semester, you have the time and space to shape your own curriculum.
-You might study abroad, do an internship (e.g., at an embassy or with the Amsterdam city council), or follow a minor.
-You can choose a minor within the social sciences or in a different field that interests you, such as economics or law.
-This way, you can give your study programme its own particular flavour.
-In the second semester you will write a Bachelor’s thesis, developing special expertise on the topic of your thesis research.
+In the first semester, you have a semester of free space: you can shape your own curriculum.
+You might study abroad or do an internship (e.g., at an embassy or NGO).
+Or you can do a minor.
+You can choose a minor within the social sciences or in another faculty, such as Economics or Law.
+Thus, you can give your study programme its own flavour.
+In the second semester you will write a Bachelor thesis.
+This allows you to develop your own expertise!

 Subjects